-In order for the contact to become active, you need to fulfill this requirements:
+In order for the contact to become active, you need to fulfill these requirements:

-- delegate 25001 ENQ to the created contact from the same wallet, used for the contract creation;
+- delegate 25001 ENQ to the created contract from the same wallet (the one used for the contract creation);

 - be in the top 100 rating of PoS contracts;

 - run the PoS node.